 The Consortium allows applicants to apply to multiple business schools with a common application.
 The application fee is waived and depends on the number of business schools a candidate is applying to i.e.,

 - $150: 1-2 schools

 - $200: 3 schools

 Candidates also have the opportunity to get full scholarships to attend the member business schools.

-Following business schools are members of the Consortium:
+The following business schools are members of the Consortium:

 |Business School||Consortium member since|

 |Berkeley Haas||1993-2003; 2010-current|

 Management Leadership for Tomorrow (Application Fee Waivers)

 MLT is similar to the Consortium in the way that it also works towards increasing the representation of American ethnic minorities (African Americans, Native Americans, Hispanic Americans) in MBA programs.
 MLT fellows are granted application fee waivers by business schools.